Current Ratio: Definition, Formula, and Free Calculator

 The Quick Ratio

 The quick ratio, or acid-test ratio, is similar to the current ratio and involves the same general calculation.
-The big difference between the two is the quick ratio doesn’t include inventory in a company’s current assets.
-This is due to the belief that inventory can be difficult to sell off rapidly and to do so may mean selling it at a loss.
+The big difference between the two is that the quick ratio doesn’t include inventory in a company’s current assets.
+This is due to the belief that inventory can be difficult to sell off rapidly, and to do so may mean selling it at a loss.

-The quick ratio is commonly used to measure the financial health of companies that count inventory as a large percentage of current assets, such as retail and manufacturing businesses.
-A primary criticism of the quick ratio is it may overestimate the difficulty of quickly selling inventory at market price.
+The quick ratio is commonly used to measure the financial health of companies that count inventory as a large percentage of their current assets, such as retail and manufacturing businesses.
+A primary criticism of the quick ratio is that it may overestimate the difficulty of quickly selling inventory at market price.

 The Cash Ratio

-Like the quick ratio, the rationale behind this conservative approach is that inventory and A/R may be difficult to convert to cash and thus may inflate a company’s perceived ability to meet short-term obligations.
+Like the quick ratio, the rationale behind this approach is that inventory and A/R may be difficult to convert to cash and thus may inflate a company’s perceived ability to meet short-term obligations.
 A criticism of the cash ratio is that it may be too conservative and underestimate a company’s ability to sell through inventory and to collect on its A/R.

 Bottom Line